syncfusion-content/flutter-docs/Flutter/chart/getting-started.md

 {% endhighlight %}

-**Initialize chart**
+## Initialize chart

-Once the packages has been imported, initialize the chart as a child of any widget.
-Here, add the chart widget as a child of the container widget.
+Once the package has been imported, initialize the chart as a child of any widget.
+There are two kinds of chart widgets - SfCartesianChart and SfCircularChart.
+SfCartesianChart is used to render all kinds of charts which need to be plotted in Cartesian coordinates.
+SfCircularChart can be used to render pie, doughnut, and radial bar charts.
+Here, as we are plotting line chart, initialize SfCartesianChart widget as a child of Container widget.

 {% highlight dart %}